Mean Squared Error (MSE) vs. Mean Squared Logarithmic Error (MSLE): A Guide

 In summary, you should use MSLE if:

-• You want to level the playing field for target values that have different orders of magnitudes.
+• You want to level the playing field for target values that differ by several orders of magnitude.

 • You aim for a balanced model having roughly similar percentage errors.